Simspace/island/README.md

 The optics for Rec and CoRec are already be provided by vinyl, but are re-exported under this new name for completeness.

 Since those shapes are holding values of different types at the leaves, they cannot have a Functor instance.
-Since all the values are wrapped by the same `f`, however, we can give them a [`Functor1`](https://www.stackage.org/haddock/lts-8.19/type-combinators-0.2.4.3/Type-Class-Higher.html#t:Functor1) instance, and also `Applicative1`, [`Foldable1`](https://www.stackage.org/haddock/lts-8.19/type-combinators-0.2.4.3/Type-Class-Higher.html#t:Foldable1) and [`Traversable1`](https://www.stackage.org/haddock/lts-8.19/type-combinators-0.2.4.3/Type-Class-Higher.html#t:Traversable1).
+Since all the values are wrapped by the same `f`, however, we can give them a [`Functor1`](https://www.stackage.org/haddock/lts-8.19/type-combinators-0.2.4.3/Type-Class-Higher.html#t:Functor1) instance, and also [`Foldable1`](https://www.stackage.org/haddock/lts-8.19/type-combinators-0.2.4.3/Type-Class-Higher.html#t:Foldable1) and [`Traversable1`](https://www.stackage.org/haddock/lts-8.19/type-combinators-0.2.4.3/Type-Class-Higher.html#t:Traversable1).

     class Functor1 s where
       map1 :: (forall x. f x -> g x) -> s f a -> s g a

-    class Applicative1 s where
-      pure1 :: (forall x. f x) -> s f a ap1   :: (forall x. f x -> g x -> h x) -> s f a -> s g a -> s h a

     class Foldable1 s where
       foldMap1 :: Monoid m => (forall x. f x -> m) -> s f a -> m

     class Traversable1 s where
       traverse1 :: Applicative m => (forall x. f x -> m (g x)) -> s f a -> m (s g a)

+The product shapes, namely Rec, RecTree, RecTrie, and the twisted shapes which use `Const 'Product`, can also be given an `Applicative1` instance.

+    class Applicative1 s where
+      pure1 :: (forall x. f x) -> s f a ap1   :: (forall x. f x -> g x -> h x) -> s f a -> s g a -> s h a

 We will of course also implement operations for Structured and CoStructured, as soon as we figure out what those shapes look like :)